top of page

 Album Review:

-By the time Bikini Beach hit stores, Beatlemania was in full swing and the surf music fad had already begun its swift decline.
+By the time Bikini Beach hit stores, Beatlemania was in full swing, and the surf music fad had already begun its swift decline.
 As a result, the compositions in this album seem to have been written with more of a commercial objective - blending surf music with other genres in order to appeal to a wider audience.
 Consequently, Gary Usher and Roger Christian are nowhere to be found on this release (the exception being two Pyramids numbers in the film and not included here).
-With Jule Styne and Guy Hemric stepping in to fill the void, a new style of music emerged, resulting in 12 watered-down teen rock numbers resembling the mediocre material that characterized the mid-60s Elvis films.
+With Jules Styne and Guy Hemric stepping in to fill the void, a new style of music emerged, resulting in 12 watery teen rock numbers that have marginal relation to the beach.

-Despite its promising name, Bikini Beach is not as cheery and fun-filled as the first two Beach Party releases.
-Instead, the album is more of a mish-mash of substandard material assembled with little or no cohesion.
-The outcome is perhaps the weakest album from everyone’s favorite Disney brunette.
+Without any involvement by Gary Usher or Brian Wilson, the music on Bikini Beach isn't as surfy as the first two Beach Party releases.
+Instead, the album is more of a mish-mash of assembled material.
+The Styne-Hemeric tunes are a bit weaker than previous releases, but it's still a fun time from everyone’s favorite Disney brunette.